flame-engine/flame/README.md

 ## Credits

- - The [Flame Engine team](https://github.com/orgs/flame-engine/people), who are continuously working on maintaining and improving Flame.
+ - The [Blue Fire team](https://github.com/orgs/bluefireteam/people), who are continuously working on maintaining and improving Flame and its ecosystem.
  - All the friendly contributors and people who are helping in the community.